$\Delta$-PINNs: physics-informed neural networks on complex geometries: Motivation

 This paper is organized as follows.
-In Section~\ref{sec:methods} we present a brief overview of the original formulation of physics-informed neural networks, then introduce the eigenfunctions of the Laplace-Beltrami operator and we present our proposed method, henceforth referred as $\Delta$-PINN.
+In Section~\ref{sec:methods} we present a brief overview of the original formulation of physics-informed neural networks, then we introduce the eigenfunctions of the Laplace-Beltrami operator and we present our proposed method, henceforth referred as $\Delta$-PINN.
 In Section~\ref{sec:numexp} we test the methodology by solving an inverse problem involving the Eikonal equation on a coil.
 We then present an example of an inverse problem of a heat sink where only the external temperature is observed.
 We continue by solving a forward problem involving the Poisson equation in a squared domain to perform a sensitivity study regarding the hyper-parameters of our method.
-In all these examples we compare against the performance of traditional PINNs.
+In all these examples we compare against the performance of traditional PINNs and other types of PINNs specialized for these tasks.
+We also explore the scaling of the proposed method with respect to the mesh size.
 We finalize this section by developing a network that learns the geodesic distance between any two points on the surface of a bunny.
 We end this paper in Section~\ref{sec:discussion} with a discussion of the main findings and an outlook of future work.